Open access Malaria Box

 The Malaria Box is no longer available.

-Available free of charge, until December 2015, the Malaria Box is a treasure trove of 400 diverse compounds with antimalarial activity.
 The Malaria Box has been assembled by MMV in a bid to catalyse malaria and neglected disease drug discovery and research.
 All of the compounds have confirmed activity against the blood-stage of P. falciparum and are commercially available.
 It includes:

 - 200 diverse drug-like compounds as starting points for oral drug discovery and development